World AIDS Day & AIDS Awareness Week

 The first World AIDS Day was held in 1988 after health ministers from around the world met in London, England and agreed to such a day as a way of highlighting the enormity of the AIDS pandemic and nations’ responsibility to ensure universal treatment, care and support for people living with HIV and AIDS.
 According to the UNAIDS World AIDS Day Report 2015, 1.1 million people worldwide died of AIDS-related illnesses in 2015.
 Over 35 million people have died of AIDS related illness since the start of the epidemic.
 In 2015, there are an estimated 37 million people around the world were living with HIV.
 On a National scale, an estimated 71,500 Canadians are living with HIV.

-We are so excited to announce that our newest initiative, "Light up Edmonton RED" was a huge success.
-We were joined in this endevour by our amazing partners who had their facilities RED in honour of World AIDS Day- University of Alberta HUB Mall, ATB, Fairmont MacDonald, EPCOR, High Level Bridge (City of Edmonton), Edmonton House, Art Gallery of Alberta, ProCura Building (Central Social Hall Building) and YEG Cycle who turned their studio RED for their sessions and donated proceeds from their karma class!
+We are so excited to announce that our initiative, "Light up Edmonton RED" launched last year was an even bigger success adding more buildings and businesses in awareness!
+Thank you to all who turned RED in honour of World AIDS Day- Alberta Legislature Building, University of Alberta HUB Mall, ATB, Fairmont MacDonald, EPCOR, High Level Bridge (City of Edmonton), Edmonton House, Chateau Lacombe, Art Gallery of Alberta, ProCura Building (Central Social Hall Building) and YEG Cycle who turned their studio RED for their sessions and donated proceeds from their karma class!

 HIV Edmonton encourages Edmontonians and all Canadians to become engaged in activities that will increase awareness on HIV and AIDS issues here at home and around the world.
 There is no “them”, there is only “us” and we can get to Zero!